Leaflet/Leaflet/docs/examples/extending/extending-2-layers.md

 {% include frame.html url="kittenlayer.html" %}

-Normally, `getTileLayer()` receives the tile coordinates (as `coords.x`, `coords.y` and `coords.z`) and generates a tile URL from them.
+Normally, `getTileUrl()` receives the tile coordinates (as `coords.x`, `coords.y` and `coords.z`) and generates a tile URL from them.
 In our example, we ignore those and simply use a random number to get a different kitten every time.

 ### Splitting away the plugin code